Ana Bailão: Corporate career

 Bailão joined Canadian real estate company Dream Unlimited in January 2023 as the Head of Affordable Housing and Public Affairs.
 She resigned from her position with Dream Unlimited after announcing her intention to run for mayor of Toronto.

 Legal issues

 On October 16, 2012, Bailão was charged with impaired driving.
 As per Bailão, she was driving with a blood alcohol content of 0.130%, over the legal limit of 0.08%.
 After initially saying she would fight the charges she later reversed her decision and pleaded guilty to the charge of being above the legal limit, saying, "I made a bad choice.
 I take full responsibility for that and I accept the consequences."
-The charge of impaired driving was dropped.
 Mayor Rob Ford commented on the incident and said, "Ana is a good local councillor, she works hard and represents her residents well at City Hall.
 I look forward to continuing to work with her on council."
 She was convicted for having a blood alcohol content in excess of the legal limit and was sentenced to a 12-month licence suspension and a fine.